 Depression Drogheda - What is depression?

-Depression is more than just feeling down or the Blues.
+Depression Drogheda - for assistance in understanding more about just feeling down or the Blues.

 “I’m feeling depressed” or “this is so depressing” are commonly used expressions for feeling down or being overwhelmed with sad feelings.